nayeemmz/cmsc426Spring2021/project1.md

 For a live demo of face recognition in the real time, check out the following [link](https://www.youtube.com/watch?v=wr4rx0Spihs).

 In this project the goal is to practice implementation of principal components analysis technique to represent faces in a lower dimensional space and to recognize them.
 This technique was first presented by Turk and Pentland in their seminal paper [Eigenfaces for Recognition](http://www.face-rec.org/algorithms/PCA/jcn.pdf).
 You will be implementing this paper following the implementation of the following [case study](http://www.vision.jhu.edu/teaching/vision08/Handouts/case_study_pca1.pdf).
+You may see some differences between the way the covariance matrix is computed in the original paper and the case study.
+We will be following the case study so that your implementation is consistent with the rest of the implementation.

 A starter code file to read, display an image and display the pixel values alongwith the training and the test datasets can be downloaded from [here](/cmsc426fall2019/assets/proj1/StarterFiles.zip).